mimmphi/SPP24-frac-vortex-Gaussian/README.md

-# SLA-MIM-Mendoza
+### Gaussian component of fractional vortex beams (M.I.
+Mendoza, N. Hermosa, N.Z.
+Simon)
+This repository houses the scripts for data processing, experiment, and raw data and figures for the study, which is __currently under review__ for Samahang Pisika ng Pilipinas Conference 2024.

-My codes for research work in the Structured Light &amp; Applications research cluster, under the Photonics Research Lab of the National Institute of Physics
+Repository authored by MI Mendoza.
+We are from the Structured Light &amp; Applications research cluster, under the Photonics Research Lab (National Institute of Physics)

-on picture labels:
-l = topological charge
-P1 = percent RETAINED
-(in the matlab code, P1 = percent retained (while P = 1 - P))